maxdug/maxdug.github.io/ethos/index.md

 	    * It’s important to engage with others with proper introductions that relay that I am an individual with an open mind and good intentions, not a representative of any group, like liberal or conservative.
         * Don't engage stranger individualy
         * Let your opinion be known to groups
+        * Factors that affect ability to change someone's mind
+            * Thier original belief
+            * What they value
+            * What/ Who they trust
 * Don't Complain if you are going to do it anyway
 * Deal with what is weighing most on your mind
 * Keep to the Plan, One task at a time